shayanporsa/Informations-Retrieval/readme.txt

-Course project The Basics of Data Recovery Based on Dr. Manning's Book Project Description:
+Course project The Basics of information retrived Based on Dr. Manning's Book Project Description:
 In the project, an unlimited number of text files are received and the following algorithms are applied to them Project abilities: